qftphys/Scientific-Python-toolbox-for-large-scale-tight-binding-and-electronic-structure-transport-calculati/classic/_sources/scripts/sgrid.txt

    sgrid <file> --sub x <pos|<frac>f> sgrid <file> --remove x [+-]<pos|<frac>f>

-This needs an example, say the unit cell is a square unit-cell with side lengths 10x10x20 Angstrom.
+This needs an example, say the unit cell is an orthogonal unit-cell with side lengths 10x10x20 Angstrom.
 To reduce the cell to a middle square of 5x5x5 Angstrom you can do:

 ::